Fetus: Fetal pain

 Whether a fetus has the ability to feel pain and suffering is part of the abortion debate.
-In the United States, for example, anti-abortion advocates have proposed legislation that would require providers of abortions to inform pregnant women that their fetuses may feel pain during the procedure and that would require each person to accept or decline anesthesia for the fetus.
+In the United States, for example, anti-abortion advocates have proposed legislation that would require providers of abortions to tell pregnant women that their fetuses will feel pain during the procedure and that would require each person to accept or decline anesthesia for the fetus.

 Legal and social issues

 Abortion of a human pregnancy is legal and/or tolerated in most countries, although with gestational time limits that normally prohibit late-term abortions.